elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/async-await.md

 ---

-### Is there a way to catch errors dynamically in async functions beside explicitly throwing an error?
+### Is there a method, other than explicitly throwing an error, to catch problems in async functions dynamically?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Yes, there are two approaches that can be used including try…catch method commonly used with promises.
+  <div><strong>Interview Response:</strong>Yes, two approaches can be used, including the try…catch method commonly used with promises.
 We can catch that error using try..catch, the same way as a regular throw.
-In the case of an error, the control jumps to the catch block.<br /><br />We can also wrap multiple lines to ensure handling of multiple error handling.
-If we don’t have try..catch, then the promise generated by the call of the async function f() becomes rejected.
+In the case of an error, the control jumps to the catch block. <br /><br />We can also wrap multiple lines to ensure handling of multiple error handling.
+If we don’t have a try..catch, then the promise generated by the call of the async function f() becomes rejected.
 We can append .catch to handle it.
-We can also catch such errors using a global ` unhandledrejection ` event handler.
+We can also catch such errors using a global unhandledrejection event handler.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />